 There is also reporting that speculated on the potential for the virus to become aerosolized in sea spray when polluted waterways are actively churned or agitated (such as when a wave breaks), but this is currently just speculative since we don’t know if the virus is infectious in sewage, or how it behaves after “exposure to air, sunlight, and water”.

 The potential for sewage to contain the infectious COVID-19 virus is of particular concern to areas that experience persistent spills and releases of raw sewage, such as coastal communities along the US/Mexico border.
 Since infected individuals are able to shed the virus in their stool for up to five weeks after recovering from the disease, additional research is severely needed to confirm this potential transmission route.
-Fortunately, a proposed study to determine if the infectious COVID-19 virus is present in sewage-polluted coastal water and able to aersolize in sea spray, submitted by Dr. Kim Prather from Scripps Institution of Oceanography, was recently awarded funding by the National Science Foundation, with plans to start immediately.
+Fortunately, a study to determine if the infectious COVID-19 virus is actually present in sewage-polluted coastal water and able to aersolize in sea spray, submitted by Dr. Kim Prather from Scripps Institution of Oceanography, was recently awarded funding by the National Science Foundation, and is currently underway.
 Dr. Richard Melvin also recieved funding from Sea Grant in July 2020 to conduct his research project titled Monitoring the Presence of SARS-CoV2 Virus in Surface Waters Connected to Public Recreation Sites.
-In the meantime, researchers from a recent Water Research Foundation webinar stated that the “likelihood of catching COVID-19 from feces [in recreational waterbodies] seems low” since other coronaviruses are susceptible to UV radiation and unable to persist over long periods of time in waterways, but again this is all preliminary and not yet confirmed.